top of page

 Naturally Wild

-I am a birder, North Carolina Stem Leader, TEDx Speaker, and Geospatial Analytics PhD student at North Carolina State University's Center for Geospatial Analytics.
+I am a birder, podcast host & science communicator, North Carolina Stem Leader, TEDx Speaker, educator, and owner of Naturally Wild LLC.
+My background is in urban ecology, ornithology, and GIS/Geospatial analytics.
 I use mapping and open source geospatial tools to investigate environmental inequity in urban areas.
 I advocate for equitable nature access and promote exploring neighborhood nature.
 Nature can be found everywhere, not only in the amazing national parks, and state parks that we see on tv, but even close to home.
 I believe that everyone should have equal access to natural spaces, especially within the city, but research has shown that societal policies and systemic structures have created a legacy of inequitable nature distribution in urban areas.

 I use my platform as Naturally Wild to showcase nature in urban environments by taking the public on my adventures to introduce people to the nature in their neighborhoods and highlight how access to nature differs in different parts of the world.
 As a Black woman with natural hair who loves all things wild, I am Naturally Wild.